expo/expo/docs/pages/versions/unversioned/sdk/device.md

 title: Device
 ---

-Provide an API to play with the device's system physical information that uniquely associated with the device's hardware and software properties.
+Provides access to system information about the physical device, such as its manufacturer and model.

 ## Installation